jupyterlab/jupyter-ai/packages/jupyter-ai-test/README.md

 # jupyter_ai_test

-`jupyter_ai_test` is a Jupyter AI module, a package that registers additional model providers and slash commands for the Jupyter AI extension.
+`jupyter_ai_test` is a Jupyter AI module that registers additional model providers and slash commands for testing Jupyter AI in a local development environment.
+This package should never published on NPM or PyPI.

 ## Requirements